thisiskazem/thisiskazem/README.md

 - 🖥️ [edge-infrastructure-ansible](https://github.com/thisiskazem/edge-infrastructure-ansible) – Ansible setup for edge testbeds
 - 🧪 [guac-demo](https://github.com/thisiskazem/guac-demo) – Demo to run a KubeVirt VM using Apache Guacamole

-*(You can pin these repos on your profile: Profile → “Customize your pins”.)*

 ---

 ### Where to find me